im-xra-dev/chomp-timeline/docs/caching.md

 I am still researching the best way to implement the lock, though SETNX could likely be used to set a boolean. https://redis.io/glossary/redis-lock/

-> tline:[userid]:seen:[postid]
+> tline:[userid]:metadata:[postid]

 A hash with keys to store info about the posts.
-This is used to prevent the same post appearing multiple times in one session.
+Can be deleted after the post has been served to the user.

+seen & vote - returned to the user to set up the UI score - used internally to calculate the ordering of the posts in the pre-cache.

 keys:

-- seensess: boolean, used for querying if a post has been seen in the current session
-- score: number, used to store the calculated score of this post
+- score: number, used to order the posts when updating the precache
-- sec: string, used to store the subsection this post belongs to
-- thread: string, used to store the thread this post belongs to
 - seen: boolean, used to store if the user has seen this post in a previous session
 - vote: number, used to store if the user has liked/disliked this post

-> tline:[userid]:data:[mode]:[id]
+> tline:[userid]:percategory:[category]

-A hash containing data relevant to the categories shown in this session, for example, section relations or user relations.

-keys:

-- score: number, this is the value that shows how strong the users connection is to this category
-- totalPosts: number, this is the total posts marked as seen from this category in this session
+A number containing how many posts from this category that have been shown in this session

+> tline:[userid]:cachesize:[cacheid | "$finalpool"]

+A number representing the total cache size configuration

+> tline:[userid]:skip

+A number representing the query skip configuration

+> tline:[userid]:limit

+A number representing the query limit configuration

+> tline:[userid]:sessid

+A string representing the session ID